rozierhj/All-Food-No-Fillers/README.md

   #### [link to the git repository](https://github.com/rozierhj/All-Food-No-Fillers)
   #### [link to the website](https://all-food-no-fillers.onrender.com)

-    When the user first opens the website they are brought to a page with a search bar to submit book searches by the books name.
+    When the user first opens the website they are brought to a page with a search bar to submit submit searches for recipes.
+The user can choose the number of results they would like to return between 1 and 20.
+When they search the recipe the recipes come back as cards, each displaying the recipe name and an image.
+When the user selects the recipe card the are given details about the recipe, including the steps to create the recipe and all of the ingredients required for each step.
-    There is also a page header where the user is given a menu option to login to their account or to signup for an account.
-    After logging in or signing up the user is taken back to the search page where they can continue searching for books.
-They now have the option to save a book to their favorites.
-    In the header menu for the user when they are signed in there is the option to go to their saved book list.
-Once they are on their saved books page they have the option to remove any books they want.
-Just like the search results, each book card displays an image for the book, the title, author(s), description and a link to the book online.
-The header menu also gives the user the option to go back to the search page to search for more books as well as the option to log out.
+    Users are able to create accounts for this website.
+When a user creates an account they are taken to the main search page were a welcome video plays.
+Along with the general search abilaties, the user is now able to save favorite recipes, upvote recipes and comment on recipes.
+Users can remove upvotes as well as previously saved recipes.
+Users can also edit and delete their comments.
+Users can also remove favorited recipes.

   ## License

   Application is covered under the [MIT license](https://opensource.org/licenses/MIT)

   ## Contributing
-    n/a
+    Duffey, Chris
+    Rozier, Hunter
+    Nexus, Tom
+    Ferguson, Michael

   ## Tests
     n/a